gavstrik/PI/README.md

-# PI
-Pluralistic Ignorance, Estimation Errors, and Metaknowledge Types
+# Data and scripts for paper on "Pluralistic Ignorance, Estimation Errors, and Metaknowledge Types"